 The group that received cash performed 14.6% better than the group that received verbal praise.
 And the group that received non-cash rewards (messages or tangible rewards) performed 38.6% better than the group that received praise.

 So, people like cash more than they like praise.
 But they like non-cash rewards at least twice as much as they like cash!

 Non-cash rewards counterpunch many of the drawbacks of cash rewards, the first of which is increased motivation and performance.
-In an experiment by Incentive Research Foundation (IRF), people who were incentivized with tangible rewards thought of them more frequently than those incentivized with cash, creating an emotional attachment that leads to better performance.
+In an experiment by the Incentive Research Foundation (IRF), people who were incentivized with tangible rewards thought of them more frequently than those incentivized with cash, creating an emotional attachment that leads to better performance.
 When people find a reward more psychologically attractive, they want it more, so they are motivated to work harder to get it.
 And the benefits extend even further.

 Favorable Tax Implications

 - While sales tax is applicable in non-cash rewards, in a qualified plan most do not incur the same tax and fee obligations as a cash reward

 - FOR THE EMPLOYER: Gift rewards are deductible as a business expense